Jaqb77/Jaqb77/README.md

 <div align="center">
-### Hi!
+Hi!
 I'm Jakub – Automation Maintenance Technican

 ---
 *Future M.Sc. in Automation and Robotics | Aspiring DevOps Engineer*
 </div>

-### 🚀 O mnie
+### 🚀 About me
-Aktualnie skupiam się na przejściu ze świata automatyki przemysłowej do **DevOps**.
-Moje podejście do IT buduję na fundamentach inżynierskich, łącząc wiedzę o procesach ciągłych z praktycznym programowaniem.
+Automation Technician in automotive maintenance transitioning into IT, leveraging a strong background in industrial troubleshooting and system optimization.
+Currently upskilling in Python, SQL, and DevOps to bridge the gap between physical infrastructure and software engineering.
+Committed to applying a systematic engineering mindset to data analysis and robust system development.

-### 🤖 Aktualny projekt
+### 🤖 Master’s Thesis
-* **System wizyjny dla ramienia robotycznego (UR3):** Rozwijam system wykorzystujący modele AI (YOLOv8) do detekcji obiektów w czasie rzeczywistym oraz protokół RTDE do sterowania ruchem robota.
+Design and implementation of a vision-based safety system utilizing YOLOv8 for dynamic safety zone monitoring, integrated with a robotic arm via RTDE for real-time kinematic control and speed regulation.

 ---
 ![Wykres aktywności](https://github-readme-stats.vercel.app/api?username=jaqb77&show_icons=true&theme=radical&include_all_commits=true&count_private=true)